prashant-ramcharan/courgette-jvm/README.md

 * **slackChannel**: The Slack channels that Courgette will post messages to.

-* **slackEventSubscription**: The Courgette events to subscribe to that gets published to Slack channels.
+* **slackEventSubscription**: The Courgette events to subscribe to that gets posted to Slack.

 * **cucumberOptions** : The standard cucumber options for specifying feature paths, glue, tags etc..
     * The `publish` cucumber option (_supported from version 5.1.0_) will publish a single cucumber report after parallel execution.